Tornddoma/Tornddoma.github.io/_pages/about.md

 ---

+Elman is currently an undergraduate student at Vanderbilt University, pursuing a Bachelor’s degree in Mechanical Engineering.
+He enjoys working with his hands, whether it's creating or deconstructing things to reach a goal.
+His interests include math, science, coding, and project creation.
+This website showcases the accomplishments Elman has made in his courses throughout his educational journey.

 ## Education

 Elman is a currently a student majoring in Mechanical Engineering and looking to minor in Digital Fabrication.